Posted on

 - collective bargaining agreements.

-3. What anti-discrimination laws protect a California employee?
+3. What anti-discrimination laws protect me?

-All California workers are legally protected from discrimination in the workplace.
+In California, you are legally protected from discrimination in the workplace.
 There are both state and federal anti-discrimination laws that apply.
 They cover workplace discrimination that is based on:

 - race,